Hiring elite ASP.NET developers is only half the battle.

 Your new talent isn't just learning a new job; they are navigating a complex, often decades-old, enterprise codebase, a specific cloud environment (likely Azure), and a labyrinth of security and compliance rules.

-Security & Compliance Blind Spots: Enterprise .NET applications are often subject to HIPAA, PCI-DSS, or other regulations.
 Without immediate, clear guidance on SOC 2 and ISO 27001 protocols, a new developer is a compliance risk waiting to happen.

-Knowledge Silos: Critical architectural knowledge resides in the heads of a few senior developers.
 Unstructured knowledge transfer means the new hire constantly interrupts the most valuable team members, reducing the entire team's velocity.

 Effective onboarding for ASP.NET web development must be a highly structured, repeatable, and secure engineering process, not an administrative task.